influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/tools/api_client_libraries.md

     parent: tools
 ---

-This is a list of the client libraries which have some support for InfluxDB version 0.9.
-Most should be fully compatible with InfluxDB version 1.4.
-Functionality will vary, and there are, as yet, no standard features that all libraries must implement in order to be listed here.
+InfluxDB client libraries are developed by the open source community.
+These client libraries support the InfluxDB API and should be fully compatible with InfluxDB version 1.5.
+Functionality will vary as there are no standard features that all libraries must implement in order to be listed here.

 ## Elixir
 - [Instream](https://github.com/mneudert/instream) by [mneudert](https://github.com/mneudert)